eledelaf/BDA-Assessment-2/part4.md

 The parallel programming on the other hand is more complex to program and if there is an error on the process i thing is more difficult to know where the problem is.
 The good things about this is that is faster and more scalable.

 ## Part 2: Audio Data Extraction
+The code in this part was provided by the teacher, I only changed the separation when saving the csv file since some of the data had comas inside i was having some problems downloading the data set when using spark.
+The solution i found was changig this line of code: " df.to_csv("combined_data.csv", index = False)" to  "df.to_csv("combined_data.csv", index = False, sep = ';')".
+What this code does is create a .csv document with the information of each video in the list of URLs in .txt

 ## Part 3: Data Analysis